TomLaclavere/3DPhysicsEngine/docs/ROADMAP.md

 -----------------------------------------------------------------------------------------------------------

 ## Phase 4: Collisions
-IMPORTANT: this is only brainstormed ideas, need to be reorganise in the future !
+IMPORTANT: this is only brainstormed ideas, needs to be reorganised in the future !
 - [ ] **Brainstorm on ROADMAP**
 - [ ] **Brainstorm on To-Do-List**
 - [ ] **Collision Detection :**